avocado-framework/avocado/docs/source/ReferenceGuide.rst

 Test Types
 ==========

-Avocado at its simplest configuration can run two different types of tests [#f1]_.
+Avocado at its simplest configuration can run three different types of tests [#f1]_.
 You can mix and match those in a single job.

 Instrumented
 ------------